lexparsimon/lexparsimon.github.io/_essays/conflict.md

 mathjax: 'true'
 ---

+## Is a new social conflict structurally possible?

-In his classic work, the Production of Space, Henri Lefebvre argued that “new social relationships call for a new space, and vice versa.”
+In his classic work, the [Production of Space](https://www.wiley.com/en-us/The+Production+of+Space-p-9780631181774), Henri Lefebvre argued that “new social relationships call for a new space, and vice versa.”
 With all the discussions on AI and automation gaining momentum, along with the growing anxiety associated with them, the future of production relations, power structures, and social relationships becomes increasingly uncertain.
 Hand in hand, as urban theory suggests, so does the future of cities.
-In order to reflect on the possible urban futures unleashed by the effects of AI and automation on the social organization of space, one should ask, following Lefebvre: is a new social conflict structurally possible?
-The answer to this question might contain the seeds for ideas about the future of work, social relations, forms of social organization, and, ultimately, cities.
+In order to reflect on the possible urban futures unleashed by the effects of AI and automation on the social organization of space, one should ask, following Lefebvre: **is a new social conflict structurally possible?** The answer to this question might contain the seeds for ideas about the future of work, social relations, forms of social organization, and, ultimately, cities.

+## _Formal_ and _real_ subsumption

 So how should we approach this question?
 One need not be familiar with Marxist thought to know that capitalist production functions by appropriating the surplus value created by (social) labour.
 However, what is interesting in terms of the possibility of a new social conflict due to AI and automation, is how capitalism does so.
-In Capital, Marx distinguishes between formal and real subsumption of labour by capital.
+In [Capital](https://en.wikipedia.org/wiki/Das_Kapital), Marx distinguishes between formal and real subsumption of labour by capital.
 Under formal subsumption, labour is exploited by capital simply in socio-economic terms.
 It occurs when the capitalist monopolises the means of production, and therefore, forces the worker to yield to the conditions of wage labour, become hired, and give away their added value.
 Real subsumption, on the other hand, occurs along with the technological evolution of capitalist